 Anyone who is receiving treatment from a psychiatrist, counsellor or psychotherapist should discuss, with their counsellor or psychotherapist, their intention to have biodynamic massage before the treatment actually commences.

-Use the form at the top of this page or the links below to search for Biodynamic Massage.
+Use the links below to search for Biodynamic Massage practitioners.

 Directory of CThA approved